Wood fuel: Measurement of firewood

-In the metric system, firewood is normally sold by the cubic metre or stere (1 m³ = ~0.276 cords).
+In the metric system, firewood is normally sold by the cubic metre or stere (1 m3 ≈ 0.276 cords).

-In the United States and Canada, firewood is usually sold by the cord, 128 ft³ (3.62 m³), corresponding to a woodpile 8 ft wide × 4 ft high of 4 ft-long logs.
+In the United States and Canada, firewood is usually sold by the cord, 128 ft3 (3.62 m3), corresponding to a woodpile 8 ft wide × 4 ft high of 4 ft-long logs.
 The cord is legally defined by statute in most U.S. states.
-A "thrown cord" is firewood that has not been stacked and is defined as 4 ft wide x 4 ft tall x 10 ft long.
+A "thrown cord" is firewood that has not been stacked and is defined as 4 ft wide × 4 ft tall × 10 ft long.
 The additional volume is to make it equivalent to a standard stacked cord, where there is less void space.
 It is also common to see wood sold by the "face cord", which is usually not legally defined, and varies from one area to another.
-For example, in one state a pile of wood 8 feet wide × 4 feet high of 16"-long logs will often be sold as a "face cord", though its volume is only one-third of a cord.
+For example, in one state a pile of wood 8 feet wide × 4 feet high of 16 inch-long logs will often be sold as a "face cord", though its volume is only one-third of a cord.
 In another state, or even another area of the same state, the volume of a face cord may be considerably different.
 Hence, it is risky to buy wood sold in this manner, as the transaction is not based on a legally enforceable unit of measure.